Cactooz/MinecraftServer-DiscordBot/README.md

 Check out the [wiki](https://github.com/TheCactusMonkey/MinecraftServer-DiscordBot/wiki) for more indepth help how to configure your bot using Glitch.com and/or Heroku.com

+Invite your bot using this link: https://discordapp.com/oauth2/authorize?client_id=BOT-ID&scope=bot&permissions=76800 (&permissions=76800 is not needed).

 ***

 # How to host the bot using Glitch.com